extract

 Tip

-If the extracted pocket is too small, calculated energies and barriers may be unreliable.
-In such cases, increasing the extraction radius (e.g., -r 4.0 or higher) can improve accuracy by including more of the protein environment.
+If the extracted pocket is too small, calculated energies and barriers may be unreliable — increasing the extraction radius (e.g. -r 4.0 or higher) improves accuracy by including more of the protein environment.

 Systems with non-standard residues (MCPB, etc.)

-When metal-coordinating amino acid parameters are generated by tools such as Amber’s MCPB.py (Metal Center Parameter Builder), the coordinating residues are assigned non-standard names (e.g., HD1, HE1, CM1, AP1).
-These are not included in extract’s internal AMINO_ACIDS dictionary, so backbone truncation and link-hydrogen capping will not be applied correctly.
+When metal-coordinating amino-acid parameters are generated by tools such as Amber’s MCPB.py (Metal Center Parameter Builder), the coordinating residues are assigned non-standard names (e.g. HD1, HE1, CM1, AP1).
+These are not in extract’s internal AMINO_ACIDS dictionary, so backbone truncation and link-hydrogen capping will not be applied correctly, and a warning is emitted:

 [extract] WARNING: Residue HD1 83 may be an amino acid (has N, CA, C, O)